Ericgacoki/NeatFlix/privacy_policy.md

 **Privacy Policy**

-Eric built the Neatfreaks app as a Free app.
+Eric built the Neatflix app as a Free app.
 This SERVICE is provided by Eric at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure